-The late light flash is often produced far from the initial neutron interaction point, i.e. usually 344 in another detector module.
-Thus, the BC501A scintillator seemingly shows much larger $P{1n \rightarrow 2n}$ 345 values than BC537, if light collection is not limited in time.
-This is illustrated in Fig. 11 in which 346 $P{1n\to 2n}$ values of the two scintillators are compared for calculations with and without a 100 ns time 347 limit for the significant interaction.
-This indicates the importance of properly setting time limits 348 on the collection of neutron signals, both in experiments and in simulations.
-For the efficiency and 349 $P{1n\rightarrow 2n}$ evaluations presented in this paper, a time limit of 100 ns from the emission of neutrons 350 or γ rays to the first significant interaction was used.
-Light produced in each detector volume was 351 integrated during 300 ns after the significant interaction.
-352
+The late light flash is often produced far from the initial neutron interaction point, i.e. usually 339 in another detector module.
+Thus, the BC501A scintillator seemingly shows much larger $P{1n\rightarrow 2n}$ 340 values than BC537, if light collection is not limited in time.
+This is illustrated in Fig. 11 in which 341 $P{1n\rightarrow 2n}$ values of the two scintillators are compared for calculations with and without a 100 ns time 342 limit for the significant interaction.
+This indicates the importance of properly setting time limits 343 on the collection of neutron signals, both in experiments and in simulations.
+For the efficiency and 344 $P{1n\to 2n}$ evaluations presented in this paper, a time limit of 100 ns from the emission of neutrons 345 or $\gamma$ rays to the first significant interaction was used.
+Light produced in each detector volume was 346 integrated during 300 ns after the significant interaction.
+347

-353 4.4 Comparison of BC501A and BC537
+4.4 Comparison of BC501A and BC537

-As mentioned before, the elsewhere reported advantage of the deuterated scintillator (BC537) is its 354 ability to give a better detector response, i.e. signals which are more proportional to the energy 355 of the incoming neutron, than scintillators based on 1H (like BC501A).
-Fig. 12 shows simulated 356 light spectra produced by a pencil beam of 2 MeV neutrons interacting in two cylindrical detectors 357 filled with BC501A and BC537, of two different sizes: a small detector with a 5 cm diameter, a 358 5 cm length and a volume of 0.1 litre and a large one with a diameter of 12.7 cm, a length of 20 cm 359 and a volume of 2.5 litre.
-The large detector has a size that likely will be similar to the size of 360 the NEDA detector module.
-It can be seen in Fig. 12a that the small BC537 detector indeed gives 361
+As mentioned before, the elsewhere reported advantage of the deuterated scintillator (BC537) is its 349 ability to give a better detector response, i.e. signals which are more proportional to the energy of 350 the incoming neutron, than scintillators based on H (like BC501A).
+Fig. 12 shows simulated light 351 spectra produced by a pencil beam of 2 MeV neutrons interacting in two cylindrical detectors filled 352 with BC501A and BC537, of two different sizes: a small detector with a 5 cm diameter, a 5 cm length 353 and a volume of 0.1 litre and a large one with a diameter of 12.7 cm, a length of 20 cm and a volume 354 of 2.5 litre.
+The large detector has a size similar to the size of the NEDA detector module.
+It can be 355 seen in Fig. 12a that the small BC537 detector indeed gives a pronounced bump corresponding to 356 the incident neutron energy.
+This bump is not seen in the histogram of the small BC501A detector.
+357 However, in the big detector (Fig. 12b), events in which most of the neutron energy is transferred 358 to the scintillator medium in one interaction are relatively rare, and no advantage related to the 359 angular distributions of a single neutron scattering can be observed.
+Instead, events with multiple 360 neutron interactions dominate, leading to very similar shapes of the spectra for both scintillators.
+361 The main difference is that less light is produced in BC537 than in BC501A.
+362